 Most herniation heals on its own.
 Typically, doctors will prescribe anti-inflammatory agents or even cortisone injections.
 Medications, depending on the patient, might come with side effects or be ineffective in relieving pain.
 Doctors may even recommend physical therapy, weight control, and spinal manipulation.
-If the herniation doesn’t heal on its own, surgery may be required.
+If the herniation does not heal on its own, surgery may be required.
 Surgery is the “last resort”.
 Surgical options include dissolving the disk, relieving nerve compression, relieving spinal stenosis, spinal fusion, and disk replacement.3

 Chiropractic Care for Slipped Disks

 “Spinal manipulation is perfectly safe for a herniated or bulging disk,” according to some recent studies.
 Chiropractors can provide relief without the side-effects of medications or the risks of surgeries.4 Chiropractors consider the entire spine when evaluating a patient.
-The “spine functions as a whole”, so while there may seem to be pain in one part of the spine, other parts may also be involved.
+The “spine functions as a whole”, so while there may seem to be pain in one part of the spine, other parts could also be involved.
 Therapy will typically include spinal manipulations as well as “therapeutic exercises”.5 Chiropractors also advocate prevention.
 Patients should exercise regularly, eat a well-balanced diet with all of the proper nutrients, and avoid smoking.
 In terms of behavioral choices, patients should make sure to use proper posture, and practice proper and safe lifting and twisting techniques.
 Patients, knowingly or inadvertently, will often compensate for their slipped disk and end up injuring another area of the body, increasing pain and recovery time.
 During chiropractic care, patients may also receive physical therapy and home exercises.
 Patients who are compliant and follow their chiropractor’s directions for prevention at home greatly decrease recovery time and the possibility of future injuries to the disks.6